Devil's Hand Tree

 (Mexican Hand Tree)

-Watering -- The soil should be kept moderately moist throughout.
-Avoid keeping the soil soggy, but don't let it dry out either.
+Watering -- The soil should be kept evenly moist most of the time.
+Don't let it dry out, but don't keep it constantly soggy.
 Mature trees are more drought tolerant, but they appreciate occasional, deep watering.

 Sunlight -- The Hand Tree likes mostly sunny conditions.
 But after transplanting your plant, give it bright shade the first 2-3 weeks with a small amount of morning sun.
-After that, give it about 10% more sun per week, with protection from strong afternoon sun.
+Then give it about 10% more sun per week, with protection from strong afternoon sun for at least 2 months.

 Fertilizing -- The Hand Tree has average fertilizing needs.
 Feed about once every 2 months, following the dosage on the package.
-Use a general-purpose fertilizer that contains micronutrients (I use this).
+Use a general-purpose fertilizer that contains micronutrients.

 Have fun growing it!